 But many policies exclude certain breeds.
 Pit bulls, rottweilers, German shepherds, and other breeds deemed "dangerous" are often excluded or subject to separate "dangerous dog" riders.
 The owner might have paid extra for coverage, or the dog might be uninsured.
 Check the policy.
 If the breed is excluded and the dog bit you, the owner is personally liable for the full amount of damages.

-If the dog owner has no homeowner's or renters insurance, they're personally liable.
+If the dog owner has no homeowner's or renters insurance, they are personally liable.
 You can pursue a judgment against them, but collecting from an uninsured individual is often difficult.
 This is why determining available insurance early is critical.

 You have two years from the date of the bite to file suit (42 Pa.C.S. § 5524).
 This applies to both medical expenses under strict liability and full damages if the dog is dangerous.
 After two years, your claim expires.
-Don't wait if settlement negotiations stall.
+Do not wait if settlement negotiations stall.

 Report the bite to local police or animal control.
 Provide the dog owner's name, address, phone number, and the dog's description.
 Report the breed, color, size, and any collar or identification.
 Provide your contact information.
 Ask for an animal control report number.
 This report is evidence.